AdamPaternostro/Azure-Deploy-VSTS-On-VNET-App-Service-Environment/README.md

 # Overview
 To release into an Azure Service Environment that has an Internal load balancer you need to create a VM in your VNET, install a release agent and deploy the code from there.
 VSTS is used for the build and release process, just part of the release process runs on a VM that is inside a particular VNET.
-This will work for any deployment inside a VNET, this just demostrates a website.
+This will work for any deployment inside a VNET, this just demonstrates a website.

 # Process flow
 - Build definition runs